michaelcoxon/utilities/README.md

 Check out the tests for a more comprehesive doco.
 Also check out the [project site for the api docs](https://michaelcoxon.github.io/utilities/)

-This project includes API's based on .NET and the way it does enumerables, collections and fluent LINQ.
+This project is opinionated and based on .NET.

 ```
 npm i @michaelcoxon/utilities
 ```